home-assistant/home-assistant.io/source/_integrations/growatt_server.markdown

 ## Configuration

-This integration supports being configured under the integrations button in home assistant.
+This integration supports being configured under the integrations panel in Home Assistant.

-To configure it this way go to the configuration tab in your browser and click on integrations, Then click on the + and search for "Growatt Server".
-After which you can simply enter the required details.
+To configure it this way go to the configuration tab in your browser and click on integrations.
+Next, click on the + and search for "Growatt Server" and enter the required details.

 If you'd rather use yaml add the following to your `configuration.yaml` file: